sinzii/meblog/README.md

 The project makes use of `pug` for templating, `scss` for styling and `gulpjs` for generating the site and automating the process.

--   `theme`: Where you customize the pages & styles
-    -   `theme/templates`: Pug templates
+-   `templates`: Template files
-    -   `theme/templates/pages`: Add your new page here
+    -   `templates/pages`: Add new pages here
+    -   `templates/posts`: Add new post layout here.
+By default, `post.pug` will be used as default layout for posts
+    -   `templates/tags`:
+        -   `templates/tags/tag.pug`: Default tag template
-    -   `theme/scss`: SCSS styling files
+-   `scss`: SCSS styling files
-    -   `theme/js`: Javascript files
+    -    `scss/main.scss`: Main entry point of scss files, the engine will generate this file to `main.css` on building.
 -   `assets`: Put your images, favicon, and other resources here
 -   `posts`: Put your posts in markdown format here.
 Ideally, arrange your posts into year and month folders for better referencing or searching.
 -   `config.js`: [Config file](#configuration) for the site